View Benefits Summary link or by request from SSU Human Resources.

 Responsibilities Sonoma State University is committed to achieving excellence through teaching, scholarship, learning and inclusion.
 In line with the Seawolf Commitment, our values include respect, responsibility, excellence and integrity.
 We strive to cultivate a community in which a diverse population can learn and work in an atmosphere of civility and respect.
 We encourage innovation, experimentation and creativity, as well as contributions to equity and inclusion, in the pursuit of excellence for all members of our university community.

-Working independently under general direction, major duties of the position include, but are not limited to, the following:
+Under general supervision, major duties of the position include, but are not limited to, the following:

 Performs other secondary duties as assigned.

-Duties take place primarily in an office setting located at Sonoma State University.
-The normal work schedule is aligned with regular campus hours Monday through Friday.
+Duties take place primarily in an office setting located in Salazar Hall at Sonoma State University, however may include working indoors and outdoors when necessary to support events and other campus activities.
+The normal work schedule is Monday through Friday aligned with regular campus hours.
 As an exempt employee you have some flexibility in your schedule however must be available during the regular campus hours Monday through Friday to meet the operational needs of the campus and department.
 Your specific start time is determined by your Appropriate Administrator.
 Evening and weekend hours may be required and will be specified only by the supervisor to meet operational needs.
 The incumbent must maintain regular and acceptable attendance at such levels as is determined by the Appropriate Administrator.
 The position may require occasional travel, by automobile and airplane, and the incumbent must be able to work some night and weekend hours with overnight stays.

 Sonoma State University is committed to fostering and supporting multicultural competence for faculty, staff, students, and administrators.